ShobhithaBK/Breast-Cancer-Prediction-ML/README.md

 streamlit run app.py

 ### 📈 Results
-Achieved an accuracy of XX% with the best-performing model, optimizing early cancer detection and assisting healthcare professionals in decision-making.
+Achieved an accuracy of 92% with the best-performing model, optimizing early cancer detection and assisting healthcare professionals in decision-making.

-### 🌍 Live Demo
+//### 🌍 Live Demo
-🔗 Check the Live App Here (Add your deployed link here)
+🔗 Check the Live App Here (Add your deployed link here)//